somepago/dbViz/README.md

-# Can You Learn the Same Model Twice?
+# Can Neural Nets Learn the Same Model Twice?
 Investigating Reproducibility and Double Descent from the Decision Boundary Perspective
+To appear in CVPR 2022.

+## Repo is WIP, will have complete code with clear instructions by end of March.

 ## Requirements